-After taking my DNA test I got plenty matches with Jewish sounding surnames which was no surprise to me.
+After taking my DNA test I got plenty Jewish matches which was no surprise to me.
 I knew that I must have some Jewish roots but I was looking at the wrong side of the family all along.
-With help of Jewish genealogy sites, it turned out that my Jewish blood came from my paternal family with aristocratic roots: Polish and Lithuanian nobility.
-Moreover I found German, Czech, Scandinavian ancestors and possibly Vlachs as well.
+It turned out that my Ashkenazi blood came from my paternal family with aristocratic roots: Polish and Lithuanian nobility.
+Moreover I found German, Dutch, Czech (Bohemian), Scandinavian ancestors and possibly Vlachs as well.
 And on my maternal side there were Volga Tatars and Belarusians.
-There are also some things I can’t explain yet, like the Irish blood in me… I may never find out but if I will, I will make sure to post about it.
+There are also some things I can’t explain yet, like the tiny percent of Irish and Papua New Guinean blood in me… I may never find out but if I will, I will make sure to post about it.

 Below you can find couple of links to the websites I found handy while doing my research and if you are curious you can take a look at my EuroCaribbean Family Tree website (still under construction).